saross/Ross-FAIMS-WSU/README.md

+A presentation delivered to the Digital Himanities seminar at Western Sydney University on 05 June 2019.

+LaTeX template

-# A Beamer Theme for Macquarie University
+A Beamer Theme for Macquarie University

 Forked from [Metropolis](https://github.com/matze/mtheme)